emastyle/Magento-SaveInvoice/README.md

 Once installed, clean your Magento cache and compilation (if active) and go to System > Configuration > Sales.
 In the configuration groups you should see configuration option for enabling the module and choose path where save pdf invoices.

+A manual invoice save procedure is provided through a shell script.

 Contribution
 ------------